zrj26/go-NOM/README.md

 ## Description

 The library supports the storage and management of information that represents a reaction network.
-In addition to the species and reactions, the linrary also stores visualization inforamtion including positing and various visual attributes of species and reasctions.
+In addition to the species and reactions, the library also stores visualization information including positioning and various visual attributes of species and reactions.
+These are sumamrized below.

+# Object Model

 ### Features

-Undo/redo, json import/export, set and get API for object attributes.
+As well and providing settters and getters for the various data items stored in the model, the object also support undo/redo.
+That is any operations applied to the model can be undo or redo by calling the undo and redo methods.
+Inaddition, the model provides a means to pserist the object model in the form of json import and export.

 ## How to use the library